 Vessels Waiting and in Transit

 Normal daily throughput through the strait is 50 to 60 vessels.
-Current figures reflect a significant reduction from baseline.
-All numbers are estimates based on available AIS and intelligence data.
+Current figures are estimates based on publicly available AIS data and shipping intelligence as of the date shown.
+Actual conditions may differ.

 Vessel Type Waiting (Est.) Avg Wait Normal Daily Current Daily Flag States